zambien/vagrant-gravitational/README.md

 Note, that you can reach your deployment nodes:

-`ping gravity-node0.local`
+`ping 10.0.0.11`

-This will get you ready to build your first gravity cluster:
+This will get you ready to build your first Gravity cluster:

 https://gravitational.com/gravity/docs/quickstart/#building-a-cluster-image

+or if you are feeling adventurous build your own cluster image!

 ## Cleanup